abodelot/wallbreaker/README.md

 ![editor](screenshots/editor.png)

+## Where is the configuration file?

+- Linux: `$HOME/.config/wallbreaker/settings.ini`
+- MacOS: `$HOME/Library/Application Support/wallbreaker/settings.ini`
+- Windows: `$APPDATA\wallbreaker\settings.ini`

 ## How to build from source?

 1. Install SFML (www.sfml-dev.org).
 For Debian/Ubuntu, install `libsfml-dev` package.
 2. Run the make command: `make`
 3. Run game: `./wallbreaker`

-If you want to use another build system or an IDE, add the `src` directory to the list of directories to be searched for header files.
+If you want to use another build system or an IDE:
+- add the `src` directory to the list of directories to be searched for header files.
+- c++17 is required

 ## About development